marklreyes/astro-erudite-marklreyes/src/content/blog/angular-material-ish/index.md

 ### Final Thoughts

-Some of these thoughts were courtesy of habits infused in a pre-renaissance ng-world, but it's been fascinating to see how Angular v17+ has come back to let me know that they've still got it going on as the one-stop shop for single-page web apps.
+Some of these thoughts were courtesy of habits infused in a pre-renaissance ng-world, so a few more mental model updates are needed but it's been fascinating to see how Angular v17+ has come back to let me know that they've still got it going on as the one-stop shop for single-page web apps.

 Have some fun and feel free to fork the repo or PR back to [Angular 19 Custom Select Components Demo](https://github.com/marklreyes/angular19-custom-select-component).
 Dependabot is enabled so dependencies are up-to-date!